 What to expect?

 In general, during the first semester students become familiar with the in and outs of working in a research lab while providing support to one of the many ongoing projects in the lab.
-After this acquaintance period, students typically move onto an independent project and develop a thesis proposal as part of the Biology Honors program.
+After this acquaintance period, students typically move onto an independent project and develop a thesis proposal as part of the Biology Honors program (or similar).

 -